Perfume Making in Seoul, Korea [Sponsored by Trazy]

 GN Perfume (Itaewon Branch)

-The perfume studio conducting our perfume making workshop is GN Perfume.
-They have a few branches and we chose the Itaewon branch.
-However, it’s not easy walking from Itaewon station, 1.2km.
+The perfume studio conducting our perfume-making workshop is GN Perfume.
+They have a few branches, and we chose the Itaewon branch.
+However, it’s not easy walking from Itaewon Station, 1.2km.
 Trazy actually suggested walking from Noksapyeong Station (Line 6), which is 1km away.
 If you are coming from Itaewon, just take a cab.
 Why?
 Read on.

-We were around Itaewon subway station to visit Line Friends store, dine in a popular pancake shop called The Original Pancake House, and soak in the non-Asian vibes.
-And since we had some time before our 2:00PM session, we decided to walk over to GN Perfume and enjoy the sights.
+We were around Itaewon subway station to visit the Line Friends store, dine in a popular pancake shop called The Original Pancake House, and soak in the non-Asian vibes.
+And since we had some time before our 2:00 PM session, we decided to walk over to GN Perfume and enjoy the sights.
 Bad decision.

 Getting there

 It didn’t seem bad initially.
 After climbing two to three slopes, the pin of the map indicated that we were near.
 However, a few more minutes later, I looked at the map again and something was amiss.
 I was trying to figure out if there’s something wrong with it.
 We had advanced this little after all this while?!
-The culprit slowing us down must be the never-ending steep slopes we had to climb, and I mean really steep slope.
+The culprit slowing us down must be the never-ending steep slopes we had to climb, and I mean really steep slopes.

 Imagine how tired and hot we were when we reached the warm studio.
 Because there was no air con nor cold wind entering the store, we felt warm for a long time after that.